omkar653/myfirstrepo/README.md

 # myfirstrepo
-this is my github readme - day 2
+this is my github readme - I am editing this